Also known as: Cataract extraction and Cataract surgery

 - Phacoemulsification: With this procedure, the doctor uses a tool that produces sound waves to break up the cataract into small pieces.
 The pieces are then suctioned out.
 This procedure uses a very small incision.

 - Extracapsular extraction: The doctor uses a small tool to remove the cataract in mostly one piece.
 This procedure uses a larger incision.

 - Laser surgery: The doctor guides a machine that uses laser energy to make the incisions and soften the cataract.
-The cataract is then removed usually by suctioning.
+The rest of the surgery is much like phacoemulsification.
 Using the laser instead of a knife (scalpel) may speed recovery and be more accurate.

 - A patch to wear over your eye until the follow-up exam

 - Eyedrops to prevent infection, treat inflammation, and help with healing

 - Wear dark sunglasses outside after you remove the patch.

 - Wash your hands well before and after using eyedrops and touching your eye.
 Try not to get soap and water in your eye when you are bathing or showering for the first few days.